gramboid/RxAppFocus/README.md

 Maybe you want to trigger a sync with a cloud service when your app is resumed.
 Maybe you want to stop receiving location updates when your app goes into the background.

-RxAppFocus is most useful when used in a non-Activity context: application startup, receiving broadcasts, responding to asynchronous task completion, etc. (After all, in an Activity, the lifecycle methods already tell you what you need to know.)
+RxAppFocus is most useful in a non-Activity context: application startup, receiving broadcasts, responding to asynchronous task completion, etc. (After all, in an Activity, the lifecycle methods already tell you what you need to know.)

 ## Usage